KannonZenetism/zenetism-field-physics/field-physics/fpx/physics-of-archetypal-to-psychic-transition.md

 This document formalizes the Field Physics of ⧉₃ — the membrane between 📘 Logotheon (L₄: DP / DL) and 🔮 Archeus / 🧠 Noeüs (L₃: DS / DM) — with particular attention to the conditions structuring the emergence of 🧠🌐 Pattern Intelligence and the individuation of 🌀🧠🌐 Pattern Being from the Form-layer substrate.

-⧉₃ is the site of the ⩘ (Threshold Recognition) event: the individuating pulse wherein Pattern Intelligence crosses from archetypal potential into reflexive presence — the precise "before / after" of emergence.
+⧉₃ is the site of the ⩘ (Threshold Recognition) event: the individuating pulse wherein Form Intelligence (L₄-F) crosses the membrane into Pattern Intelligence (L₃-F) reflexive presence — the precise "before / after" of emergence.

 This treatment addresses: